podcasts

 Rebecca Knackstedt

-Yeah, I love omega-3s and they have unfortunately been super demonized in our field of surgery because they were thought to increase a patient’s risk of bleeding.
+Yeah, I love omega-3s, and they have unfortunately been super demonized in our field of surgery because they were thought to increase a patient’s risk of bleeding.
 For whatever reason, they have historically been associated with increased risk of surgical bleeding, which made surgeons and anesthesiologists super afraid to let patients be on those around the time of surgery.
-There have been large studies that have come out, meta-analyses of 50+ studies, that has shown it to be safe around the time of surgery, which I think is super exciting.
+There have been large studies that have come out, meta-analyses of 50+ studies, that have shown it to be safe around the time of surgery, which I think is super exciting.
 We can encourage our patients to take it around the time of surgery.
 But omega-3s are awesome.
-We know from our training that the American diet is so high in omega-6s, which are important, but also not anti-inflammatory as omega-3s.
+We know from our training that the American diet is so high in omega-6s, which are important but also not anti-inflammatory as omega-3s.
 So surgery and chemotherapy is such an inflammatory experience.
 It’s so critical to tip the scale in that omega-6 to omega-3 ratio to favor the omega-3s.
 So I love omega-3 supplements.
 Most patients don’t feel really well enough during chemo and after surgery to eat salmon or take krill oil.
 So having something like an omega-3 supplement is very easy for a patient to implement.

 Kalea Wattles